Krasnoyarsk: Geography

 The total area of the city, including suburbs and the river, is 348 km2.

 The river Yenisei flows from west to east through the city.
 Due to the Krasnoyarsk hydroelectric dam 32 km upstream, the Yenisei never freezes in winter and never exceeds +14 C in summer through the city.
-Near the city center, its elevation is 136 m above sea level.
+Near the city centre, its elevation is 136 m above sea level.
 There are several islands in the river, the largest of which are Tatyshev and Otdyha Isles, used mainly for recreation.

 To the south and west, Krasnoyarsk is surrounded by forested mountains averaging 410 m in height above river level.
 The most prominent of them are Nikolayevskaya Sopka (notable for its ski jumping tracks), Karaulnaya Gora, and Chornaya Sopka, the latter being an extinct volcano.
 The gigantic rock cliffs of the Stolby Nature Reserve rise from the mountains of the southern bank of the Yenisei, the western hills from the Gremyachaya Griva crest extending westwards up to the Sobakina River, the north is generally plain, except for the Drokinskaya Sopka hill, with forests to the northwest and agricultural fields to the north and east.

-The major rivers in and near Krasnoyarsk are the Yenisei, Mana, Bazaikha, and Kacha Rivers, the latter flowing throughout the historical center of the city.
+The major rivers in and near Krasnoyarsk are the Yenisei, Mana, Bazaikha, and Kacha Rivers, the latter flowing throughout the historical centre of the city.
 Due to the nature of the terrain, a few natural lakes exist in the vicinity of Krasnoyarsk.

 The forests close to the city are mostly pine and birch; further afield, aspen becomes dominant in many areas.
 The moss-covered fir and Siberian pine replaces other wood in the mountains westward of the Karaulnaya River, in about 15 km to the west from the city, the forests to the south are mostly pine, fir and aspen.

 Administrative and municipal status

-Krasnoyarsk is the administrative center of the krai.
+Krasnoyarsk is the administrative centre of the krai.
 Within the framework of administrative divisions, it is, together with one rural locality (the village of Peschanka) incorporated as the krai city of Krasnoyarsk – an administrative unit with the status equal to that of the districts.
 As a municipal division, the krai city of Krasnoyarsk is incorporated as Krasnoyarsk Urban Okrug.